I’ll admit it:

 This keeps the shelf life longer and prevents the fats in the food from becoming rancid as they sit around.

-But what long-term affect can this have on our pet’s health…
+But what long-term effect can this have on our pet’s health…

 … The ones who are ingesting them?

-Some preservatives used in fish food are also the same ones used in people food and cosmetics.
+Some preservatives used in fish food are also the same ones used in human-grade food and cosmetics.

 And when studies have shown connections between those preservatives and disease in people…